Thilas/nas/README.md

 Each docker directory (`~/docker` and `~/media`) has a `configure` script that allows to configure the related `docker-compose.yml` file.
 It must be run once before starting the containers.
 They can be started using `nas` script (see below) or `docker-upgrade [docker|media]`

+### `fix-plex-transcoder`

+`fix-plex-transcoder` grants the required rights on `/dev/dri` for Plex [Hardware-Accelerated Streaming](https://support.plex.tv/articles/115002178853-using-hardware-accelerated-streaming/) feature to work correctly.

+This script must be triggered from DSM Task Scheduler on boot-up using the `root` account in order to restore the permissions after a reboot.

+### `fix-srt`

+`fix-srt` allows to fix `.srt` subtitle files so they work correctly with Plex.
+Basically, it ensures that all files end with at least 2 empty lines.

 ### `nas`

 `nas` installs/upgrades/fixes/starts all features mentioned above.
 Logs are available in `~/.log/nas.log`.